 - Hike through Jigme Dorji National Park.

-2. Paro: The Top Place to visit in Bhutan
+2. Paro: The Top Places to visit in Bhutan in 2022

 Set at an elevation of 2,300 meters Paro is the entry point for most journeys into Bhutan.
 Paro is a melting pot of visual treasures, just waiting to be discovered by your eyes.
 The verdant paddy field, the thatched mud house, the meandering river, and dotted monasteries on the hilltop are something you cannot miss while on your trip to Paro.
 All these guarantees you a getaway that rejuvenates you to the core and brings you closer to nature.
 It lets you appreciate the beauty of this majestic country.